ASUNA & Jan Jelinek

 Farben & James DIN A4

-In the summer of 2013 Farben remixed his way through the extensive oeuvre of the sample and collage artist James DIN A4 (Dennis Busch) and gathered ten of his favorite titles.
+In the summer of 2013 Farben remixed his way through the extensive oeuvre of the sample and collage artist James DIN A4 and gathered ten of his favorite titles.

 Masayoshi Fujita & Jan Jelinek

-Japanese vibraphonist Masayoshi Fujita prepares his instrument with various percussion elements as well as metal objects and toys, while Jan Jelinek layers loops made using small-scale electronic devices.
+Vibraphonist Fujita prepares his instrument with various percussion elements as well as metal objects and toys, while Jelinek layers loops made using small-scale electronic devices.

 GES - Gesellschaft zur Emanzipation des Samples

-GES is no official entity, but rather a rough idea, an association without membership or manifestation committed to one primary and pragmatic notion: financial backing and legal support in case of active breaches of copyright – the process of sampling.
+GES is no official entity, but rather a rough idea, an association without membership or manifestation committed to one primary and pragmatic notion: the process of sampling.

 Gramm